-Finally, think of extending your stay to explore Burma on land.
+Myanmar Mergui Archipelago offers a unique combination of breathtaking islands, interesting topography, and little tourists.
+You'll have the best chances to spend a wonderful time!
+Consider extending your stay to explore Myanmar on land.
 From South to North, we have selected five experiences you can do after your liveaboard trip.

 Western Rocky: a favorite of many divers, Western Rocky is a small island, at the heart of which you can swim through.
 The wide tunnel is lit by daylight all the way through.

 Seafan forest: plenty of large seafans cover a pinnacle rising from 50 meters (165 feet) depth up to 8 meters (26 feet).
-You'll spot Leopard sharks and sometimes even whalesharks.
+You'll spot Leopard sharks and sometimes even whale sharks.

 We always recommend to have your own dive gear, well maintained, you'll be safer and more comfortable.
 Light and compact dive gear is particularly suited for travels.

 Start with visiting the Shwedagon Pagoda at sunset (don't forget to cover knees and shoulders), the most famous landmark of the city.
 The sundown reflects on the golden pagoda and every angle brings a new perspective.
 After your visit, why not stop at one of Yangoon few roof-top bars and enjoy the end of the evening with views of the city.
 Atlas Rooftop Bar and Lounge

 It's wise to spend at least 3 full days to explore Bagan area.
 Rent a bycicle and start early in the morning.
 Both sunrises and sunsets are spectacular, however there are far less touriss during sunrises.
 It provides a unique atmosphere of being privileged to witness such beauty.
 Start with setting up your alarm early, 5am, grab your bycicle (don't forget your torch) and ask the locals to show you which temple is the best to watch sunrise from.
 You will probably end up in a less tourist one with a better view.